SystemsCyber/UTHP/Yocto/README.md

 #### 4.1.3 Modifying the Device Tree Manually as an example for adding D_CAN0 and D_CAN1:

+If you are following our build, you can just run `bitbake virtual/kernel` to compile the changes.
+To learn about making manual changes to the device tree, continue reading.
+IF you would like to learn how to include a patch file as a part of the build process, skip to [4.1.4](#414-including-a-patch-file-as-a-part-of-the-build-process).

 Device Trees are data structures describing the hardware components for the kernel.
 To find the device tree for BeagleBone Black in the Yocto build:

 ```bash